mediafly/extensions-documentation/interactives.md

 *Availability:* iOS

-### Links
+### Links (Open and Goto)

+Two types of links exist within Interactives: Open and Goto.
+When an Interactive "opens" an item, the item appears on top of the navigational stack, and the user is only given a single option to escape the item, by tapping Done/Close.
+When an Interactive "gotos" an item, the app opens that item and throws away the navigational stack behind it.
+The user is given the same navigational capabilities as if they opened the destination item directly.

-To link to another item that is available to the user, simply create a typical `<a href>` link with the source pointing to an mfly URL below.
+To create either link, simply create a typical `<a href>` link with the source pointing to an mfly URL as specified below.

-#### Link to item
+#### Open an item
 *URL:* mfly://item/[id] <br>
 *Description:* Opens the specified item, where [id] is the ID of the item.
+As described above, the historical navigational stack is maintained, and the user can return to it.
 The ID for an item can be found in Airship.
 Expand the item, and the ID is displayed at the bottom. <br>
 *Availability:* iOS, Android, Windows 8

-#### Link to folder
+#### Open a folder
 *URL:* mfly://folder/[id] <br>
 *Description:* Opens the specified folder, where [id] is the ID of the folder.
+As described above, the historical navigational stack is maintained, and the user can return to it.
 The ID for a folder can be found in Airship.
 Expand the item, and the ID is displayed at the bottom. <br>
 *Availability:* iOS, Android, Windows 8

+#### Goto an item or a folder
+*URL:* mfly://control/goto/[id] <br>
+*Description:* Gotos the specified item or folder, where [id] is the ID of the item or folder.
+As described above, when the app goes to another item or folder, the navigational stack behind the destination is thrown away, and the user is given the same navigational capabilities as if they opened the destination item directly.
+The ID for a folder can be found in Airship.
+Expand the item, and the ID is displayed at the bottom. <br>
+*Availability:* iOS (Android and Windows 8 coming soon)

 ### Search